-Robbie is a professional footballer, currently playing for Exeter City.
+Robbie is a professional footballer.
 He’s played in all four divisions below the Premier League and graced stadiums such as Old Trafford, Wembley and Anfield.
 Away from playing, Robbie is co-founder of a players’ agency and an active alumni of Loughborough University’s Sports Science & Maths degree.
 He is a big fan of cooking and eating out, the spicier the better.
 On a sunny day he loves a game of golf or walking the dog, enjoys spending time with his nieces and nephews, and is a (self-professed) part-time film critic.

 Recruitment Expert, music lover, sports fan and grower (and chef) of vegetables.

 Rob is an experienced company Director, having held both Executive and non-Executive roles, and has been recruiting for over 20 years.
 He has worked with companies including William Jackson Food Group (Abel & Cole), Raspberry Pi, Focusrite and The Gap Partnership, as well as founding and running his own successful recruitment and consultancy business.
 When he’s not doing that he can usually be found listening to live music, watching or playing sport, fulfilling an ongoing challenge to watch one new sport every year, spending time with his family or, most often, a bewildering combination of all of the above.

 Annie spent ten years going backwards in boats for the Great Britain Rowing Team, in that time going to six World Championships and two Olympic Games (Beijing 2008 and London 2012).
 She finished her career as a two-time World Champion, world silver medallist, and Olympic silver medallist.